dasher-project/dasher-web/documents/Specification/06ZoomBoxSpawning/ZoomBoxSpawning.md

         normalised later in the spawning process, see below.

     -   *Modelling data*, if any, to store in the zoom box hierarchy.
 The format of the modelling data is opaque to the spawning code.
+The predictor can store anything in the modelling data.

 3. Return control to the spawning code.